DaveBackus/Data_Bootcamp/README.md

 To install it on your computer, follow [these instructions](http://davebackus.github.io/Data_Bootcamp/install.html#python-on-your-computer).
 If you're stumped, come 30 minutes early to our first session.

-**Materials.**  You should download these documents and save them in a convenient directory:
+**Materials.**  [Coming...]
+You should download these documents and save them in a convenient directory:
 * Syllabus
 * IPython notebook (essentially a combination of slides and code for the course)
 * Python code (you won't touch this, but ...)